magnet-cl/magnetizer/README.md

 The playbook is at [playbooks/authorize_ssh_key.yml](playbooks/authorize_ssh_key.yml).

-It prompts for a magnet user to obtain its github username from the [intranet platform](https://intranet.magnet.cl).
+It prompts for a Magnet user to obtain its github username from the [intranet platform](https://intranet.magnet.cl).
 Then uses `https://github.com/<username>.keys` as key parameter on the [authorized key module](https://docs.ansible.com/ansible/latest/modules/authorized_key_module.html)